 - 1/4 tsp cayenne pepper

-- 1-2 chili (organic) green or red
+- 1-2 chilli green or red (optional)

-After soaking, rinse well the chickpeas and place in a pot with a 1/2 teaspoon of salt and cook/boil covered for 30-40 minutes if soaked and a bit longer if you didn't get to soaked them.
-I always recommend you follow pack instructions.
-If you chose to use the canned beans there is no need for any of the above but jump straight to step 4.
+- After soaking, rinse the chickpeas very well and place in a pot with a 3/4 tbsp of salt and cook/boil covered for 30-40 minutes if soaked a good few hours.
+If you didn't get to soak them I always recommend you follow pack instructions.
+If you chose to use the canned beans(easiest way) there is no need for any of the above but jump straight to step 4.